Configure Winter Weather Operations

 If you have identified any vehicle's Location Source field as ArcGIS Only or Vendor AVL Locations with ArcGIS Field Operations, complete the next three sections starting with this section, Provision Users, to support drivers of these vehicles with ArcGIS location sharing and field operations capabilities.

-Included with the Winter Weather Operations solution is a group designed to help organize drivers, provide access to the Status Reporter QuickCapture project, and add drivers to an ArcGIS Tracker view.
+Included with the Winter Weather Operations solution is a group designed to help organize drivers, provide access to the Winter Operations Reporter QuickCapture project, and add drivers to an ArcGIS Tracker view.

 Note:

 User accounts must already be created for drivers before you can perform this workflow.
-Drivers user accounts must have a minimum user type of Mobile Worker in order to use the Status Reporter QuickCapture project.
+Drivers user accounts must have a minimum user type of Mobile Worker in order to use the Winter Operations Reporter QuickCapture project.

 To add drivers to the Winter Operations Drivers group, complete the following steps:

-Verify that you have privileges to manage member groups before continuing.
+1. Sign in to your ArcGIS organization and verify that you have privileges to manage member groups.

-3. Click the Winter Operations Drivers group to open the group details page.
+3. Browse to the Winter Operations Drivers group and click it to open the group page.

-4. Click the Overview tab and click Invite members.
+4. On the Overview tab, click Invite members.

-5. Select the members you want to add and click Add to group.
+5. Check the check box next to the members that you want to add and click Add members to group.

 Create a track view